Te Atatu Roosters: Titles

-In 2010 they finished 4th at the end of the regular season in the Fox Memorial and defeated 3rd placed Howick in the minor final, before losing to Otahuhu in preliminary final.
+In 2010, they finished 4th at the end of the regular season in the Fox Memorial and defeated 3rd placed Howick in the minor final, before losing to Otahuhu in the preliminary final.
 The 2011 to 2014 seasons were largely uneventful, spent in the lower divisions.
-The 2014 season was arguably one of the worst in the club's history with just 2 wins from 18 games, both over the last placed Manukau Magpies.
+The 2014 season was arguably one of the worst in the club's history, with just 2 wins from 18 games, both over the last placed Manukau Magpies.

-The club then rebuilt in 2015 by appointing Revell Neil and bringing in many new players to the premier team.
-This saw a massive reversal in results and over the 2015 and 2016 seasons they won a remarkable 35 games, with 2 draws and just 3 losses.
-In 2015 they had their 60th Jubilee which featured a celebratory match with local rivals Glenora and was won by Te Atatu 38–28.
+The club rebuilt in 2015 by appointing Revell Neil and bringing in many new players to the premier team.
+This saw a massive reversal in results, and over the 2015 and 2016 seasons, they won a remarkable 35 games, with 2 draws and just 3 losses.
+In 2015, they had their 60th Jubilee, which featured a celebratory match with local rivals Glenora and was won by Te Atatu 38–28.